 A misaligned, unsecure entry door installation defeats the purpose, and those are the results many enthusiastic DIY homeowners get when they install their own front door.
 The indoor drafts that can occur from poor installation not only make your home uncomfortable, but also spike your utilities bills when Raleigh’s extreme temperatures arrive each winter and summer.

-You may have contemplated installing your own front door, but we’re here to let you know why for the best long-term outcome, it’s to your advantage to let the pros do your installation.
+You may have contemplated installing your own front door, but we’re here to let you know why for the best long-term outcome, it’s to your advantage to let a professional like Kelly window & Door do your entry door installation.

 Cutting corners on your home’s new entry door installation can cost you.
 Here’s why: